ramata/IronMan-Says.../README.md

 When you click on the wrong color, an alert saying " Try again" will pop up accompanied by a defeat sound.

-When you click on the right color, an alert saying "Correct!" will pop up, with a winning sound.
+When you win, an alert saying "Nice job!" will pop up, with a clapping sound.

 Live site:
 http://statistician-polecat-75808.bitballoon.com/